zastrixarundell/pheed_the_pi/README.md

 ![PTP image](https://raw.githubusercontent.com/zastrixarundell/pheed_the_pi/master/assets/static/images/banner.png "Pheed The Pi")

 ## Basic server look:
-This is a WIP project and the currently look of it as of today (17.06.2020.
-DD/MM/YYYY) is minimalistic.

 Here is the look when the server is used in development:

 ![PTP screenshot](https://raw.githubusercontent.com/zastrixarundell/pheed_the_pi/master/assets/static/images/screenshot.png "Pheed The Pi screenshot")